AurelianSpodarec/backup-code-test_spotichip/README.md

 ## Styles

+Because the styles need to be in order when you load them, I prefer to name them with a prefix of a number, so the folder structure looks in the correct order

 https://bradfrost.com/blog/post/atomic-web-design/

-- `/lib` - third party libraries such as tailwindcss and alike
+- `/0-lib` - third party libraries such as tailwindcss and alike
-- `/helpers` - mixins
+- `/1-helpers` - mixins
-- `/base` - global styles
+- `/2-base` - global styles
-- `/layouts` - global layouts such as header, footer, navigation that are used though the app
+- `/3-layouts` - global layouts such as header, footer, navigation that are used though the app
-- `/objects` - molecules that build components, can include button, input and so on
+- `/4-objects` - molecules that build components, can include button, input and so on
-- `/components` - molecules give us building blocks to create organisms, such as: carousels, product grid, search form
+- `/5-components` - molecules give us building blocks to create organisms, such as: carousels, product grid, search form
 - `cheat` - any quick fix should go to this file